Oxytocin (10mg)

 Oxytocin Peptide

 Oxytocin is a naturally occurring cyclic peptide hormone composed of nine amino acids.
-It appears to act as a neurotransmitter in the brain and is considered to be secreted by the pituitary gland.(1) The synthetic form of the peptide, called Recombinant Oxytocin, is also a cyclic nonapeptide that was developed to be analogous to the naturally occurring peptide.(2)
+Scientists consider the peptide hormone to be secreted by the pituitary gland and to act as a neurotransmitter within the brain.(1) The synthetic form of the peptide, Recombinant Oxytocin, is a cyclic nonapeptide developed to be analogous to the naturally occurring peptide.(2)

-First isolation of the peptide was carried out in 1920, followed by its structure discovery in the 1950s and thereafter several research studies were conducted to fully explore the peptide's action and characteristics.
-Considered by scientists to be created by the hypothalamus, Oxytocin may be secreted and stored in the posterior pituitary gland, which is then secreted in hormonal stimulation.(5) Unlike other hormones, naturally occurring Oxytocin has been posited to work via a positive feedback mechanism.
-This means that the initial secretion of the hormone peptide may lead to further release of the peptide in higher concentrations and with higher intensity.(5) Both synthetic and natural forms appear to work through the same mechanism.
+The first isolation of the peptide was carried out in 1920, followed by its structure discovery in the 1950s.
+Several research studies were conducted to fully explore the peptide's action and characteristics.
+Scientists consider it to be created by the hypothalamus, and Oxytocin is then secreted and stored in the posterior pituitary gland, potentially released in the event of a specific stimulation.(3) Unlike other hormones, naturally occurring Oxytocin has been posited to work via a positive feedback mechanism.
+This means that the initial secretion of the hormone peptide may lead to further release of the peptide in higher concentrations and with higher intensity.(3) Both synthetic and natural forms appear to work through the same potential mechanisms.

-Once entered into the system, Oxytocin may bind with the G-protein coupled receptors, potentially leading to increased levels of intracellular calcium.
-This calcium secretion then appears to cause uterine contractions.
-Once the uterine contractions begin, it may stimulate further release of Oxytocin leading to higher frequency and intensity of the contractions, potentially via positive feedback mechanism.(5) The peptide appears to contribute to the contractions of myoepithelial cells found in the alveolar ducts of breasts.
-These contractions may stimulate milk ejection from alveolar ducts into the larger sinuses, thereby leading to milk expulsion.
-The positive feedback mechanism may work here also, with initial milk expulsion potentially stimulating more peptide release and continuous milk release.(5)
+Considered to be especially pivotal in the process of gestation and labor, Oxytocin, once secreted into the system, may bind with the G-protein coupled receptors to potentially increase intracellular calcium levels.
+This calcium secretion may have various downstream impacts, such as inducing uterine contractions.
+Once the uterine contractions begin, they may stimulate further release of Oxytocin, leading to higher frequency and intensity of the contractions via a positive feedback mechanism.(3) The peptide appears to contribute to the contractions of myoepithelial cells found in the alveolar ducts of mammary glands.
+These contractions may stimulate milk ejection from alveolar ducts into the larger sinuses, thereby expelling milk.
+The positive feedback mechanism may also work here, with initial milk expulsion potentially stimulating increased Oxytocin circulation and continuous milk release.(3)

 Research and Clinical Studies